 The collected bill sent will be left open in the creditor's accounts receivable until the direct debit is paid.
 Reconciliation occurs automatically upon receipt of the incoming payment on the basis of the reference number provided in the direct debit.

 Each transaction must contain an unambiguous reference number to ensure that the incoming payment can be allocated to the proper open entries in the account receivables.
-The file structure and the data fields of the transactions are described in the Appendix A 5 "LSV reference numbers" of the BDD Guidelines for creditors.
+The file structure and the data fields of the transactions are described in the Section E "technical provisions" of the LSV+/BDD Handbook for billers.